 What is the most durable worktop for bathrooms?

 When most of us plan a new bathroom, we easily get preoccupied with how to create a stylish and relaxing space.
 Durability probably comes as an afterthought.
-That’s totally understandable.
+That’s understandable.
 It’s important to get a bathroom right for you.
 What if we told you, though, that one of the most durable countertop materials for bathrooms is also the most stylish?
 We look at quartz worktops and how they work so well in any space.

 Durable Bathrooms